 as the frequencies of erroneous decisions by the NP test based on $n$ samples.
 Accordingly, we define

 as the associated error exponents.
 Similarly, we define

-as the error exponents of the sequential detection approach, where $\mathsf{P}_n^{\rm fa}(r_1)$ and $\mathsf{P}_n^{\rm md}(r_0)$ are the error probabilities of sequential sampling when the average number of measurements (i.e., the stopping time) is $r_\ell\triangleq \bbe_\ell\{\tau^*_n\}$.
+as the error exponents of the sequential detection approach, where $\mathsf{P}_n^{0}(r_1)$ and $\mathsf{P}_n^{1}(r_0)$ are the error probabilities of sequential sampling when the average number of samples (i.e., the stopping time) is $r_\ell\triangleq \bbe_\ell\{\tau^*_n\}$.
 The connections between the error exponents of the NP test and sequential sampling strategies are established in the following theorem. \begin{theorem}[Gain of Adaptivity] The error exponents of the decision rules in Algorithm~1 are related to those of the NP rule through